-1. Open the text editor, then type the following command: nano /etc/opt/orchid_server.properties.
+Open the configuration file in a text editor by typing the following command: nano /etc/opt/orchid\server.properties.
 Then press Enter.

 2. Set the two parameters below.
-They take effect only when Orchid Core VMS is started for the first time [typically meaning that the Orchid Core VMS database (at /var/lib/orchid server/orchid.sqlite) does not exist when Orchid Core VMS starts].
+They take effect only when Orchid Core VMS is started for the first time [typically meaning that the Orchid Core VMS database (at /var/lib/orchid\server/orchid.sqlite) does not exist when Orchid Core VMS starts].